LAMcGuinness/Milestone1-Bluebells/README.md

 This is a website for a montessori school.
 Its main purpose is a marketing tool for the school.
 It is designed to be viewed on mobile, tablet and desktop so should be easy to navigate.

 ## UX Design
+* Strategy
+    1. Business Objectives
+        By having this website the business is aiming to;
+        * Provide familes in the area with information about the school.
+        * Get enrollment numbers in the school up.
+        * Showcase facilities and services available in the school.

+    2. User Stories

 ### User Stories